MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/pdf-function.md

 12. Select the **File Name** input.
 From the **Dynamic Content** tab, select a file name under **PowerApps (V2)**.

-13. Select the **File Content** input select, **File Content** from the list.
+13. Select the **File Content** input and then select, **File Content** from the list.

     > [!div class="mx-imgBorder"]
     > ![File content.](media/pdf/print-pdf-create-file-14.png)

-13. Select **Save**.
+14. Select **Save**.

-13. Select the **Close** to close the dialog box.
+15. Select the **Close** to close the dialog box.

     > [!div class="mx-imgBorder"]
     > ![Close the dialog box.](media/pdf/print-pdf-close-15.png)

-14. The Power Automate pane refreshes, and you'll see the flow that you created.
+16. The Power Automate pane refreshes, and you'll see the flow that you created.

     > [!div class="mx-imgBorder"]
     > ![View the created flow.](media/pdf/print-pdf-flow-created-16.png)

-15. Select the button on the canvas.
+17. Select the button on the canvas.
 In the button's `OnSelect` property, enter the formula:

     ```
     'PowerAppV2->Createfile'.Run(